Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The pattern

-• Salesforce inherited at the platform
+• Salesforce at the platform

-• Microsoft Dynamics at the finance-heavy add-on
+• Microsoft Dynamics at one add-on

 • Pipedrive at the founder-run one